libcsp/libcsp/doc/protocolstack.rst

 Layer 2: MAC interfaces
 -----------------------

 CSP has interfaces for I2C, CAN, RS232 (KISS) and Loopback.
 The layer 2 protocol software defines a frame-format that is suitable for the media.
 CSP can be easily extended with implementations for even more links.
 For example a radio-link and IP-networks.
 The file `csp_interface.h` declares the rx and tx functions needed in order to define a network interface in CSP.
 During initialisation of CSP each interface will be inserted into a linked list of interfaces that is available to the router.
-In cases where link-layer addresses are required, such as I2C, the routing table supoorts specifying next-hop link-layer address directly.
+In cases where link-layer addresses are required, such as I2C, the routing table supports specifying next-hop link-layer address directly.
 This avoids the need to implement an address resolution protocol to translate CSP addresses to I2C addresses.

 Layer 3: Network Router
 -----------------------